dtcenter/MET/met/docs/Users_Guide/mode.rst

 .. figure:: figure/mode-object_id.png

-   Example of an application of the MODE object identification process to a model precipitation field.  ??
-The lyx document, MET_Users_Guide_Master.lyx and the web page don't have figure 15.1 in the same location.
+   Example of an application of the MODE object identification process to a model precipitation field.

-Web: above 15.2.3 Fuzzy Logic: https://dtcenter.org/sites/default/files/community-code/met/docs/user-guide/MET_Users_Guide_v9.0.pdf page 307.
+??
+It is unclear where the figure should be placed.
+The lyx document, MET_Users_Guide_Master.lyx and the web page don't have figure 15.1 in the same location.  lyx web: above 15.2.3 Fuzzy Logic: https://dtcenter.org/sites/default/files/community-code/met/docs/user-guide/MET_Users_Guide_v9.0.pdf page 307.
 Lyx: Just above 15.2.2 Attributes.
 Where does it belong??

 Attributes